alex-spataru/HP-Spectre-4101dx-Hackintosh/Catalina_10.15/README.md

     sudo pmset -a hibernatemode 0
     sudo pmset -a disablesleep 1

-## ACPI patching

-For the moment, you can find the compiled DSDT files in the `EFI/OC/ACPI` folder.
-Although [Dortania's Guide](https://dortania.github.io/Getting-Started-With-ACPI/) goes against including the DSDT patches, they were necessary for me to get the trackpad, battery and sound working.

-The rest of the patches are done according to the guide for Broadwell CPUs.

 ## KEXTs

 These files are included in the `EFI` folder of this repository, however, I believe that it's good practice to list them and their download sources: